azzamsa/dotfiles/docs/install.md

 ## Setup Credentials

-To avoid git prompting password every each login.
+To avoid git prompting password every login.
-Copy the ssh password to Seahorse app.
-Open seahorse, go to `Password > Login`.
+Copy the ssh password to the Seahorse app.
+Open Seahorse, and go to `Password > Login`.
 Then paste the password to `Unlock password for: ...`

 ## Setting up VPN

 ### ProtonVPN

-Go to Network setting.
-Add new VPN from a file.
-Fill the required information according to https://account.proton.me/u/0/vpn/OpenVpnIKEv2
+Go to the Network setting.
+Add a new VPN from a file.
+Fill in the required information according to https://account.proton.me/u/0/vpn/OpenVpnIKEv2

 ## Setting Up DNS